Freedos1/homework-1/README.md

 ### 19. head / body

 What is the `<head>` tag for?
+The <head> element is a container for all the head elements.
+The <head> element can include a title for the document, scripts, styles, meta information, and more.

 What is the `<body>` tag for?
+The <body> element contains all the contents of an HTML document, such as text, hyperlinks, images, tables, lists, etc.

 ### 20. Head…

 What's the difference between `<head>`, `<header>`, and heading tags?
+The head tag is used for holding Meta information, title, links, etc. and is not displayed on the page.
+The header tag is used within the body of the website and can be used multiple times if required, e.g. to determine the top of an article.

 ### 21. Tables